The Festival of Lights at the Cincinnati Zoo and Botanical Garden is one of my favorite annual holiday events in Cincinnati.

 As a result, new adjustments and precautions have been made at the Cincinnati Zoo so that everyone can have a safe and fun experience.

-Advanced reservations are required for everyone this year to visit the Cincinnati Zoo for the Festival of Lights.
-The availability per time slot will differ between member reservations and admission tickets.
+Advanced reservations are NOT required for everyone this year to visit the Cincinnati Zoo for the Festival of Lights.

 When is the PNC Festival of Lights at the Cincinnati Zoo?